BloodDValz/Custom-Bookmark-Extractor/README.md

 ---

 ## 📤 Export Format
 All exports produce a valid **Netscape Bookmark HTML** file that can be imported into any major browser (Chrome, Edge, Firefox, etc.).
-Normal Mode exports preserve the original folder structure; Duplicates and Compare Mode exports produce a flat list.
+Normal Mode exports preserve the original folder structure and `ADD_DATE` metadata; Duplicates and Compare Mode exports produce a flat list.